larsvansoest/larsvansoest.github.io/_posts/2021-12-08-creating-a-dev-blog.md

 4. Set the value of property `url` of `_config.yml` to the desired domain name (e.g. `https://vansoest.dev`).

-5. Type the configured custom domain in the browser, and view the blog.
+5. Type the configured custom domain in the browser and view the blog.

 ### Page Customisation